thekhodja/akhodja/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hey, my name is Abdelhamid Khodja!
+But most people just call me Bioman.
+I’m a recent Biology graduate from the American University of Sharjah.
+My research interests include computational biology and molecular dynamics (MD) simulations.
+Broadly, I am interested in computational drug discovery.
+During my time at AUS, I worked on developing and synthesizing novel antibacterial nanoparticles to create self-disinfecting fabrics.